Oath of God

 The women who cut their hands and Governor’s wife declared Yusuf innocent

 - And the king said, “Come to me with him.”
-Then when the messenger had come to him, he said, “Go back to your lord and ask him what is about the women who had cut their hands.
+Then when there had come to him the messenger, he said, “Go back to your lord and ask him what is about the women who had cut their hands.
 Indeed, My Lord is Knower of their plot.”
 (12:50).
 He said, “What was your affair when you had sought to seduce Yusuf from himself?”
 They said, “Praise to God; we do not know any evil about him.”
 The governor’s wife said, “Now the truth has prevailed.
 I had sought to seduce him from himself, and indeed, he is surely of the truthful ones (12:51).
 That he may know that I do not betray him in the absence, and that God does not guide a plan of the betrayers (12:52).
 I do not declare myself free from blame.
 Indeed, the soul is surely an inclined of the evil, except that my Lord has bestowed mercy.
 Indeed, my Lord is Forgiving, Merciful.”
 (12:53).

 Note: The truth had prevailed when the women who had cut their hands and the Governor’s wife who had sought to seduce Yusuf declared him innocent being the truthful one expecting mercy from her Lord being Forgiving, Merciful realizing that the soul has an inclination to the evil except having mercy of God.